KonstantinosIoannidis/konstantinosioannidis.github.io/_personal/coursera.md

 <p align="justify">As a final note, I highly recommend taking online courses in fields that are far from the area of your own expertise.
 From my personal experience, they can really broaden your horizons.</p>

-<p align="justify">All the 47 courses I successfully completed during that time are below (I admit I got addictively hooked!).</p>
+<p align="justify">All the courses I successfully completed during that time are below.
+They are 47 in total, it was addictive, admittedly I got hooked!.</p>

 Economics & Finance
 -----